akreager/cd_changer_emulator/README.md

 ## Project Status

-🔬 **Phase: Protocol Reverse Engineering** — Capturing and decoding the synchronous serial protocol between a Kenwood KRC-3006 cassette receiver and a KDC-CX85 10-disc CD changer.
+🔬 **Phase: Protocol Reverse Engineering** — Capturing and decoding the synchronous serial protocol between a Kenwood KRC-3006 cassette receiver and a KDC-C717 10-disc CD changer.

 ### Current Milestone

 The pass-through breakout boards (DN-KRC3006-04) have been received and board serial number 1 has been assembled and tested per TP-KRC3006-02.
-Currently troubleshooting a possible faulty CX85 CD changer.
+KDC-CX85 changer on hand is apparently dead, further testing will be performed on a KDC-C717 CD Changer

 ### Immediate To-Do

-- [ ] **Troubleshoot CX85** — Initial tests have shown that the CD changer laser diode may be dirty or degraded over time.
-Will attempt to clean diode or obtain a different compatable  CD changer.
 - [ ] **Execute Phase 1 of TP-KRC3006-01** — Power-on characterization: validate CHCON polarity (active-LOW per changer service manual), verify bus idle states, confirm O protocol selection.
 - [ ] **Begin live protocol capture** — Passive logic analyzer capture of bidirectional traffic between head unit and changer through the breakout board.